ecmoeton/ecmoeton/README.md

 ## Hi! 👋
-My name is Elizabeth "Liz" Christine Moeton, and I'm a student Software Developer, using She/Her pronouns.
+My name is Elizabeth, and I'm a student Software Developer.
 I'm 18 years old and I mainly love working on web-development and game-development!
 I'm proficient in HTML and CSS and prefer using VS Code as IDE.
 I've worked with other languages such as C#, XAML, PHP and MySQL before, but am far from proficient and still learning how to use them!
 Same goes for using VS as IDE and Unity as program for game development.
 ## My Hobbies and Passions
 Outside of development, I love listening to music, doing fitness in my home gym, watching YouTube and learning new spoken languages.
 I'm currently learning Spanish, and want to learn many more.
 ## My Projects